wp-plugins/woocommerce-custom-options-lite/readme.txt

 6. This option is available for simple and variable products
 7. You could write description for every option
 8. Various styling options are there as Description Styling, Label Styling & Heading Styling
+9. You could add custom options price either as a flat price or, as a percentage of the Product's base price.

 **Premium Version Link** : [Click here](http://www.phoeniixx.com/product/woocommerce-product-custom-options/)